 Finally, this Canadian company uses Bullfrog Power to offset all emissions.
-If that weren’t enough, they give to lots of charities, like the David Sheldrick Wildlife Trust through which they sponsor three elephants: Maisha, Dololo, and Larr.
+They also donate to a variety of charities, like the David Sheldrick Wildlife Trust through which they sponsor three elephants: Maisha, Dololo, and Larr.

-Aside from having tons of 5-star reviews, these all natural mascaras are super simple (only 5 ingredients!) and promote lash growth, especially when primed with their minerals setting powders.
+Aside from having tons of 5-star reviews, these all natural zero waste mascaras are super simple (only 5 ingredients!) and promote lash growth, especially when primed with their minerals setting powders.

 While they are cruelty-free, Bee You (as the name might imply) is not strictly vegan as their mascaras contain beeswax, which is USDA-certified organic harvested from local Pacific Northwest beekeepers.

-They used to sell sample sizes tubes but they are phasing out plastic mascara tubes and moving entirely over to the full size glass tubes.
+They used to sell sample size tubes but they are phasing out plastic mascara tubes and moving entirely over to the full size glass tubes.
 They are continuing to run out the last bit of their plastic inventory but even before then, you can specifically request glass in the order notes.

 If you’re looking to retire your wand, however, they urge you to donate it to the Appalachian Wildlife Refuge, where it’ll be used to help remove fly eggs and larva from wildlife.

-About BeeYou Organics:
+About BeeYou Organics

 Based in the Pacific Northwest, Bee You was started by Larissa, who was raised holistic but rebelled against the lifestyle in her teenage years.
 At least until a car accident left her face scarred and sensitive.